 By the morning Zack had completed all the tests and confirmed that virus worked as it should, but thought he should give it one final test, by infecting a patent in a ‘high isolation’ ward were complete isolation was the norm.
 That way, if anything went wrong, it would ‘stop’ there.

 After it ‘passed’ this test Zack was ready.
 He had calculated that the spread would be so rapid, that by the time the ‘powers that be’ figured out it’s existence, it would be impossible to pinpoint where it began, let alone control it.
 Therefore he put it in a small aerosol, went to the city center, and sprayed it about as he walked around the crowded area.
 He felt the tingle of a small thrill, at the enormous consequences of this simple action.

 In case you think I’m ‘out of line’ with a story like this, here are a few simple facts:

 The Vatican in Rome has the largest collection of pornography in the world.

-(The following words were written over 10 years ago, so most of these facts will have changed for the worse.)
+(The majority of the following words were written over 10 years ago, so most of these facts will have changed for the worse.)

-We face common threats that transcend national boundaries:
+We all face common threats that transcend national boundaries:

 Meanwhile, workers’ salaries barely kept up with inflation in most industries and occupations across the U.S. In Oregon, minimum wage workers saw their pay rise by a modest 2.8% to $15,080 per year.